-Growth hormone helps growth-responsive children (types I and IV).
+Growth hormone injections can help children with types I and IV.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.